Grote Calie

 The Grote Calie is historically contaminated by a former tannery located in Oud-Turnhout.
 Principally chromium (Cr) has been found in high concentrations in the soil and sediments of the stream.
 This metal exists as trivalent and hexavalent chromium.
 Hexavalent chromium is more soluble and therefore more easily taken up by plants and organisms than trivalent chromium.
 The dominant oxidation state of chromium depends on various environmental factors, such as the pH of the soil.

-Several exploratory studies and sampling campaigns have already taken place, not only to estimate chromium concentrations, but also to assess their bioavailability and potential toxicity.
+Several exploratory studies and sampling campaigns have already been taken place, not only to estimate chromium concentrations, but also to assess their bioavailability and potential toxicity.

 Remediation